 The format producer should write the Override elements to the package, so they appear before the part to which they correspond, or in close proximity to the part to which they correspond.

 [S2.3]

-The package implementer can define Default content type mappings even though no parts use them.
+The package implementer can define Default media type mappings even though no parts use them.
 [O2.5]

 Types Element

 The structure of a Types element is shown in the following diagram: